 From field.
 Normally, select Today as the

-Until date so the Summary is always current, but no transactions entered in advance will be included until their entry dates are reached:
+To date so the Summary is always current, but no transactions entered in advance will be included until their entry dates are reached:

-To begin accounting work for the new period, click Update:
+To begin accounting work for the new period, click Update.

 You might want to define common reports for the new accounting period, too.
 That way, they will be quickly available when needed.
 But they can also be created later.